farelbaihaky/farelbaihaky/README.md

 - 🔭 I’m currently working on: **Web Automation & Mobile App Testing**
 - 🐞 I’m looking for: **Bugs, Edge Cases, and Usability Issues**
-- 🌱 I’m currently learning: **Advanced API Automation & Performance Testing**
+- 🌱 I’m currently learning: **Advanced Automation & Performance Testing**
 - ⚡ Fun fact: I believe that "Zero Bug" is a myth, but "Zero Critical Bug" is a target.

 ---